 The 500 series Shinkansen high-speed train operated on the Tokaido and Sanyo Shinkansen lines since 1997 and were designed to be capable of 320 km/h (200 mph) but operated at 300 km/h (185 mph).

 The 300 series operated on the Tokaido and Sanyo Shinkansen lines between 1992 and 2012.
 When first introduced, they were used on the fastest Nozomi services, being capable of 270 km/h (170 mph).
 As more were delivered they replaced earlier 100 series units on the… Read More

 The 100 series Shinkansen high-speed train operated between 1984 and 2012 on the Tokaido Shinkansen and Sanyo Shinkansen high-speed lines.
 Though introduced after the 200 series trains, they are named 100 series because at the time of production,

 The Tokyo Metro Ginza Line is a subway line in Tokyo, Japan.
 The official name is Line 3 Ginza Line.
 It is 14.3 km long and serves the wards of Shibuya, Minato, Chūō, Chiyoda, and Taitō.
 The line holds the distinction of being the oldest… Read More

-Retro vintage style Japanese train station signs with worn effect, design includes Hiragana, Kanji and Romaji station name plus names of adjacent stations below.
+Retro typography styled Japanese train station sign, design includes Hiragana, Kanji and Romaji station name plus names of adjacent stations below.

 The Midosuji Line is a rapid transit line in Osaka, Japan, operated by the Osaka Municipal Subway.
 Constructed under Midosuji, a major north-south street, it is the oldest line in the Osaka subway system and the second oldest in Japan, following the Tokyo Metro Ginza… Read More